 He was a good story teller but not always a very good listener.

 He loved his sons but was always hard on us.
 He knew going soft on us wasn’t the best way to make men out of us.
 He taught us how to work.
 He provided every kind of machine imaginable for us to learn on.
-He turned us loose at an early age and expected us to self-teach ourselves how to operate.
+He turned us loose at an early age and expected us to self-teach ourselves how to operate machinery.
 He didn’t hover over us barking out instructions.
 He didn’t point out which lever or which peddle did what.
 I guess he figured if we didn’t have the common sense to figure it out, how would we ever get anywhere.

 Cec was an experimenter.
 There wasn’t anything he wouldn’t try.
 Most of the time he made things work.
 But when things didn’t work out, he simply went about it a different way until he got what he wanted.